-Closer to home, within the region, the criminalisation was successfully challenged in India (Naz 2009).
-It expanded the contours of human rights beyond Norris (1988) and Modinos (1993).
+Criminalisation was successfully challenged in India (Naz 2009), expanding the contours of human rights beyond Norris (1988) and Modinos (1993).
 The Delhi High Court decision did not rely on privacy alone.
-It brought into the spotlight privacy in the right to human dignity.
+It brought into the spotlight privacy in the context of the right to human dignity.
 Sex is not a dirty thing that people ought to be simply left alone with: it is something that people derive their personhood from; the core of their being is vested in their sexuality.
 A violation of that zone of privacy is therefore also a violation of human dignity.
-In this way the rights to human dignity and privacy were read together under Article 21 of the Constitution (the right to life and personal liberty).
+The rights to human dignity and privacy were read together and combined under Article 21 of the Constitution (the right to life and personal liberty).

-As part of argument under Article 21 an area the decision tackled was 'public morality'.
-The question was: is there a 'compelling state interest' in retaining the criminalisation for the sake of public morality?
-In response the decision invoked the idea of 'constitutional morality':
+As part of the argument under Article 21, the decision tackled the area of 'public morality'.
+The question was: is there a 'compelling state interest' in retaining criminalisation for the sake of public morality?
+In response, the decision invoked the idea of 'constitutional morality':

 [P]opular morality or public disapproval of certain acts is not a valid justification for restriction of the fundamental rights under Article 21.
 Popular morality, as distinct from a constitutional morality derived from constitutional values, is based on shifting and subjecting notions of right and wrong.
 If there is any type of 'morality' that can pass the test of compelling state interest, it must be 'constitutional' morality and not public morality.
-(Naz 2009, para 79)
+(Naz 2009, para.
+79)

 Ruling also on the right to equality, the High Court declared Section 377 as arbitrary and hence violating Article 14.
-It held that the discrimination caused to MSM and gay community was unfair and unreasonable (Naz 2009, para 82).
+It held that the discrimination caused to MSM and the gay community was unfair and unreasonable (Naz 2009, para.
+82).
 Although neutral on the face of it, the criminalisation discriminated indirectly.
-The High Court decision made a new and useful interpretation of Article 15 (on prohibition of discrimination) - for the first time in India, sexual orientation was considered a ground analogous to sex (Naz 2009, para 85).
+The High Court decision made a new and useful interpretation of Article 15 (on prohibition of discrimination) - for the first time in India, sexual orientation was considered a ground analogous to sex (Naz 2009, para.
+85).

 In arriving at its decision the court relied on a range of material: case law, both Indian and foreign; international conventions and understandings on human rights; UN declarations and conferences on HIV/AIDS; and prior statements of validation from the Government of India.
-The decision is located primarily on the Constitution and a number of precedents from the Supreme Court of India.
-It also borrowed from cases from elsewhere in the world.3 It referred to the Universal Declaration of Human Rights (UDHR), the International Convention on Civil and Political Rights (ICCPR), the International Convention on Economic Social and Cultural Rights (ICESCR), and the European Convention on Human Rights (ECHR).
-It referred to the Yogyakarta Principles and borrowed the definitions of sexual orientation and gender identity from there (Naz 2009, para 43 p.
+The decision is located primarily in the Constitution and a number of precedents from the Supreme Court of India.2 It also borrowed from cases worldwide3 and referred to the Universal Declaration of Human Rights (UDHR), the International Convention on Civil and Political Rights (ICCPR), the International Convention on Economic Social and Cultural Rights (ICESCR) and the European Convention on Human Rights (ECHR).
+It also referred to the Yogyakarta Principles, from which it borrowed the definitions of sexual orientation and gender identity (Naz 2009, para.
+43, p.
 36).
-It also acknowledged the statement presented in the UN General Assembly (Naz 2009, para 59 p.
-49).
-It referred to the written works of Edwin Cameron, Michael Kirby, Ryan Goodman, and Dilip D'Souza.
-It relied on the Constituent Assembly debates and quoted Dr B.R.
-Ambedkar - on 'constitutional morality'.
-Politically astute, the decision also cited prior statements of validation by the prime minister of India, Manmohan Singh, and the health minister Ramadoss.
-And finally, in its conclusion, the decision invoked the first prime minister of independent India, Pandit Jawaharlal Nehru:
+The decision also acknowledged the statement presented in the UN General Assembly (Naz 2009, para.
+59, p.
+49), referred to the written works of Edwin Cameron, Michael Kirby, Ryan Goodman and Dilip D'Souza, and relied on the Constituent Assembly debates, while quoting Dr B.R.
+Ambedkar on 'constitutional morality'.
+Politically astute, the decision also cited prior statements of validation by the Prime Minister of India, Manmohan Singh, and the health minister Ramadoss.
+And finally, in its conclusion, the decision invoked the first Prime Minister of independent India, Pandit Jawaharlal Nehru:

-If there is one constitutional tenet that can be said to be underlying theme of the Indian Constitution, it is that of 'inclusiveness'.
-This Court believes that Indian Constitution reflects this value deeply ingrained in
+If there is one constitutional tenet that can be said to be an underlying theme of the Indian Constitution, it is that of 'inclusiveness'.
+This Court believes that Indian Constitution reflects this value deeply ingrained in Indian society, nurtured over several generations.
+The inclusiveness that